 There is a need for new treatments.
 It is like that since diabetic retinopathy is growing around the world.
 Also, it is expected to increase even more in the following few decades.

 Furthermore, according to this study, scientists found 2 proteins ARNO ¾ and ¾ GEP100.
 These proteins play a vital role when it comes to the signaling process.
 The 2 proteins activate ARF6 at 2 different places in the cell in order to continue with the signaling cycle.

 The corresponding author of this study is Shannon Odelberg.
 According to Odelberg, these results are crucial since they found a mechanism, With this mechanism ARF6 actually controls the VEGF receptor signaling.

-And for that reason, it might have broader implications to other diseases which involve activation of the VEGF receptor.
+And for that reason, it might have broader implications for other diseases which involve activation of the VEGF receptor.

 In fact, Odelberg notes that ARNO activates ARF6 that transfers the VEGF receptor in the cell, and here the signal might be amplified.

-The signaling loop sets off disease simply by enlarging blood vessel leak and forming weak and new blood vessels.
+The signaling loop sets off disease simply by enlarging blood vessel leaks and forming weak and new blood vessels.